farisawan-2000/kirby64/README.md

 # Kirby 64: The Crystal Shards

-This repository contains a work-in-progress non-matching (at the moment) decompilation effort for Kirby 64.
+This repository contains a work-in-progress decompilation effort for Kirby 64.

 You will need an original copy of the ROM to proceed.